How Much Snow Can a Roof Hold?

 Should You Clear Snow/Ice From Your Roof?

-Now knowing that snow is heavy (are you really that surprised?), there’s an obvious question: should you shovel snow off of your roof?
+Now knowing that snow is heavy (are you really that surprised?), there’s an obvious question: should you shovel snow off your roof?

 See Also: Seasonal Guide: Winter Home Maintenance Checklist (Alberta Edition)